 You Will Learn How To:

 Elevate your singing skills.

 Accept that you are a SINGER and that you have a beautiful, unique singing voice that needs to be shared with the world.

 Actually make time for singing in your life.

 Make your practice sessions enjoyable, and productive.

 Get your repertoire performance ready and prepare and carry out your first public performance.

 Each weekly meeting will include vocal instruction and a coaching element.
 With guidance, students will name and claim their singing dreams, determine obstacles, set goals, face fears, and step onto the path towards exponential artistic growth.

-Students will be offered performing and additional learning opportunities throughout the term, such as masterclasses, studio recitals, and meditation groups.
+Students will be offered performing and additional learning opportunities throughout the term, such as masterclasses, studio recitals, and open mics.

 Students will learn 3 pieces - I will pick two repertoire pieces, and the student may pick a third in any style that is supportive to their vocal goals and vocal range.